 These regulations do not relate to those activities within the classroom that are utilized for demonstration and/or educational purposes.
 Ethical guidelines must be followed in all demonstrations and activities, even if there is no intent to conduct research.
 Please review the APA guidelines for more information.
 Should the professor decide at a later date to utilize the aggregate data collected during such a demonstration for research purposes, it will then be necessary for the professor to obtain Institutional Review Board (IRB) approval prior to use of the data.

-All student and faculty researchers must complete Protection of Human Research Participants Training through the National Institute of Health (NIH).
+All student and faculty researchers must complete Protection of Human Participants Training through the National Institute of Health (NIH).
 Please refer to the Research Application and Checklist for additional information.

 All research conducted by either faculty or students under the direction of a faculty mentor that involves human or animal subjects must receive approval from the HASRC.